Life insurance and diabetes

 Can I get critical illness cover if I have diabetes?

-Unfortunately with diabetes, you will not be covered for critical illness cover.
-You can find out more about the conditions we cover here.
+Unfortunately, with diabetes you will not be covered for critical illness cover with us.

 Buying life insurance with diabetes